christianhaitian/arkos/ports/ports.md

+Title="AM2R ."
+Desc="Another Metroid 2 Remake.
+An action-adventure game developed by Argentinian programmer Milton Guasti (also known as DoctorM64).
+It is an unofficial remake of the 1991 Game Boy game Metroid II: Return of Samus in the style of Metroid: Zero Mission (2004)." porter="krishenriksen (kreal)" locat="AM2R.zip"

 Title="Blues_Brothers ."
 Desc="A rewrite of the Blues Brothers game engine developed by Titus Interactive.
 Includes the demo files.
 You can add your own full game Amiga or Dos files to the ports/bluesbrothers/gamedata folder." porter="Jetup13" locat="Blues%20Brothers.zip"

 Title="Cave_Story_(Evo) ."
 Desc="Cave Story using the Nxengine-evo engine from https://github.com/nxengine/nxengine-evo" porter="Christian_Haitian" locat="Cave%20Story-evo.zip"